 Since 2012, CONAF – The National Committee for Literacy and Training – has implemented a Literacy and Apprenticeship Program (PALAM) in Diourbel, which works with 200 children age 9 to 15 in community schools, 250 working women age 24 to 49, and 75 youth age 16 to 24.
-Through this program, CONAF will raise awareness about women and children's fundamental rights and promote their social, economic, and political advancement.
-Their program will include the following components:
+Through this program, CONAF is working to raise awareness about women and children's fundamental rights and promote their social, economic, and political advancement.
+Their program includes the following components:

-- CONAF Facilitator Training: CONAF facilitators will conduct trainings for men, women and children in the villages of Ndounème, Keur Mbaye, Mbary, Ngogom, and Sambène on the importance of vital records and local decision-making bodies.
+- CONAF Facilitator Training: CONAF facilitators are conducting trainings for men, women and children in the villages of Ndounème, Keur Mbaye, Mbary, Ngogom, and Sambène on the importance of vital records and local decision-making bodies.

-- Local Representative Selection and Capacity Building: To sustain the knowledge from these trainings, three local program representatives will be identified and selected by each village.
-They will receive additional training to oversee continued implementation of the program, and will serve as the intermediary between CONAF and local officials such as civil agents, village chiefs, and wise-women.
+- Local Representative Selection and Capacity Building: To sustain the knowledge gained from these trainings, three local program representatives have been identified and selected by each village.
+They are receiving additional training to oversee continued implementation of the program, and are serving as the intermediary between CONAF and local officials such as civil agents, village chiefs, and wise-women.

-- Developing Educational Tools: CONAF will develop booklets and other educational and promotional materials in national languages.
-These will touch on civil registry, women and decision-making bodies, violence against women, and women’s and health.
+- Developing Educational Tools: CONAF is developing booklets and other educational and promotional materials in national languages, which address civil registry, women and decision-making bodies, violence against women, and women’s and health.

-- Awareness Raising Campaign: CONAF will coordinate a series of community talks and forums to raise awareness about women’s and children’s rights, decision-making bodies, and the importance of vital records.
+- Awareness Raising Campaign: CONAF is coordinating a series of community talks and forums to raise awareness about women’s and children’s rights, decision-making bodies, and the importance of vital records.

-- Registration Caravans: Caravans will pass through the target villages to distribute educational materials, conduct interviews with women about their understanding of their rights and guaranteed services, and register 450 undocumented marriages and births.
+- Registration Caravans: Caravans are passing through the target villages to distribute educational materials, conduct interviews with women about their understanding of their rights and guaranteed services, and register 450 undocumented marriages and births.

-Through this program’s educational activities and registration caravans, target communities will benefit immediately from better access to vital records and improved knowledge of their rights and decision-making bodies.
-This program will also continue to have an impact beyond the project’s implementation period, as local program representatives will have a suite of tools for educating their communities and continuing to register marriages and births.
-Furthermore, educational materials developed through this program will become part of the PALAM literacy program, which will help popularize issues of youth and women's rights.
+Through this program’s educational activities and registration caravans, target communities are immediately benefiting from better access to vital records and improved knowledge of their rights and decision-making bodies.
+This program will also continue to have an impact beyond the project’s implementation period, as local program representatives now have a suite of tools for educating their communities and continuing to register marriages and births.
+Furthermore, educational materials developed through this program have become part of the PALAM literacy program, which will help popularize issues of youth and women's rights.